Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 0 3 algebra

-where all expressions inside square roots are assumed to be positive (we again have removed complex valued solution).
-The expressions \eqref{solSspec1Cl03}, \eqref{AspecCl03} and \eqref{vVSpecialCl03} after substitution into \eqref{mvA30} yield the final answer for this special case provided that the conditions $b_1 =- b_{23}, b_2 = b_{13}, b_3= - b_{12}$, which can be shortly written also as $b_S-(b_0-b_{123})^2=b_I$, are satisfied.
-The solution set contains two free parameters (here $V_2$ and $V_3$) and, therefore, makes two dimensional manifold in the parameter space.
+where all expressions inside square roots are assumed to be positive.
+The expressions \eqref{solSspec1Cl03}, \eqref{AspecCl03} and \eqref{vVSpecialCl03} after substitution into \eqref{mvA30} yield the final answer for this special case under conditions for MV $\B$ coefficients: $b_1 =- b_{23}, b_2 = b_{13}, b_3= - b_{12}$ that in an abridged version can be reduce to $b_S-(b_0-b_{123})^2=b_I$.
+In conclusion, the solution set contains two free parameters, $V_2$ and $V_3$, and therefore represents continuum of roots on a two dimensional manifold in the parameter space.